Eucl2/Eucl2/README.md

 ### Hi there, I'm André 👋

-I'm a passionate software developer who has a Bachelor's Degree in Computer Science from Universidade do Minho.
+I'm a passionate software developer with a bachelor's degree in computer science from Universidade do Minho (Braga, Portugal).
+Currently pursuing a master's degree in Cybersecurity at Aalborg University (Copenhagen, Denmark)

 <p>
   <img src="https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54" />